konveyor/konveyor.github.io/content/Tackle/installation.md

 $ kubectl get all -n my-tackle-operator
 ```
 ### Installing the Tackle application
-Follow these steps to install Tackle in a namespace by creating an instance of the Tackle application.
+Follow the steps below to install Tackle in a namespace by creating an instance of the Tackle application.

 **Prerequisites**
 * Tackle Operator installed on the cluster.